 TikTokers Are Putting Ice in Their Vaginas—Here's Why

 When Hannah first heard about the TikTok trend where people put ice in their vaginas, she brushed off the idea as dumb—but, eventually, she began to consider it.
 "Well…It wouldn't hurt to try," she said in a 2020 TikTok video.
-So, she grabbed a cube of ice from her refrigerator and headed to the bathroom to try it out.
+So, she grabbed ice from her freezer and headed to the bathroom to try it out.

 Her expression told viewers everything they needed to know: Looks of discomfort, confusion and concern all crossed her face within seconds.